stella3d/OscCore/README.md

   public SingleCallbackExample()
   {
-    // add a single callback that reads messsage values at `/layers/1/opacity` Server.TryAddMethod(ReadValues);
+    // add a single callback that reads message values at `/layers/1/opacity` Server.TryAddMethod("/layers/1/opacity", ReadValues);
   }
 }
 ```

 ###### Method pair

-You can register a pair of methods to an address.
+You can register a pair of methods to an address by calling `oscServer.TryAddMethodPair`.

 An `OscActionPair` consists of two methods, with the main thread one being optional.